FOR526: Memory Forensics In-Depth

 The students who score the highest on the multi-platform memory forensics challenge will be awarded the coveted SANS Digital Forensics Lethal Forensicator Coin.
 Game on!

-In the class, you will receive a USB containing the Ubuntu SIFT Workstation Virtual Machine appliance with updates and evidence files that are specific to the FOR526 Windows Memory Analysis In-Depth class.
+Once the class starts you will receive a USB drive containing the Ubuntu SIFT Workstation Virtual Machine appliance with updates and evidence files that are specific to FOR526: Memory Forensics In-Depth.
 In addition, you will receive a custom Windows 8.1 x64 workstation virtual machine and license.

-In order to successfully complete the exercises in the class, you can use any 64-bit version of Windows, MAC OSX, or Linux as your core operating system that also can install and run VMware virtualization products.
+To complete the exercises in the course you can use any 64-bit version of Windows, Mac OSX, or Linux as your core operating system (OS) that can install and run VMware virtualization products.

-It is critical that your CPU and operating system support 64-bit so that our 64-bit guest virtual machine will run on your laptop.
-VMware provides a free tool for Windows and Linux that will detect whether or not your host supports 64-bit guest virtual machines.
-For further troubleshooting, this article also provides good instructions for Windows users to determine more about the CPU and OS capabilities.
-For Macs, please use this support page from Apple to determine 64-bit capability.
+It is critical that your central processing unit (CPU) and OS support our 64-bit guest virtual machine that will run on your laptop.
+VMware provides a free tool for Windows and Linux that will detect whether your host supports 64-bit guest virtual machines.
+For further troubleshooting, this article also provides good instructions for Windows users to learn more about the CPU and OS capabilities.
+For Macs, please use the support page from Apple to determine 64-bit capability.